open-webui/open-webui/README.md

 - 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions; only authorized individuals can access your Ollama, and exclusive model creation/pulling rights are reserved for administrators.

-- 🔒 **Backend Reverse Proxy Support**: Bolster security through direct communication between Ollama Web UI backend and Ollama.
+- 🔒 **Backend Reverse Proxy Support**: Bolster security through direct communication between Open WebUI backend and Ollama.
 This key feature eliminates the need to expose Ollama over LAN.
 Requests made to the '/ollama/api' route from the web UI are seamlessly redirected to Ollama from the backend, enhancing overall system security.

-- 🌟 **Continuous Updates**: We are committed to improving Ollama Web UI with regular updates and new features.
+- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates and new features.

 ## 🔗 Also Check Out Open WebUI Community!